mk-fg/linux-ebpf-connection-overseer/README.md

     - Fetch DNS/ASN info for addresses via separate API, from e.g. local resolver.
     - Some screenshot and ascii diagram of components in this README.

+- Send events from pipe to multiple receivers.

+    Coupled with widget-side filtering, should allow to have different overlays for different data, or just round-robin events between those based on key hash.

 - Add sending of eBPF event info over network sockets (unix, tcp/udp).

     Currently can be done by running socat from fifo to socket and back to fifo,